LeonardoMeireles55/my_prompts/prompts.md

 - Rename variables, functions, and classes for clarity and intent.
 - Enforce consistent naming conventions.
 - Limit file length to 200-300 lines; refactor if exceeded.

+## Tailwind CSS

+- Improve style of this project,you should follow best practices and conventionals, avoid complexitity.
+- Use consistent color palette and avoid arbitrary values.
+- Extract common patterns to components or @apply directives.
+- Group related utility classes for better readability.
+- Follow mobile-first responsive design principles.
+- Use Tailwind's spacing and sizing scale consistently.
+- Create custom utility classes for project-specific repeated patterns.
+- Avoid overly complex class strings; extract to components when needed.
+- Use prose classes for content-rich areas.
+- Apply consistent dark mode strategy throughout the project.
+- Ensure accessibility standards are maintained with appropriate contrast.
+- Organize classes by category (layout, spacing, typography, etc.).
+- Use configuration file to extend theme with project-specific values.
+- Implement design tokens for consistency across the codebase.
+- Audit and remove unused classes with PurgeCSS.